 We offer many tools and resources to help you manage your child’s condition after his or her discharge.

 From food allergies to epilepsy, our support groups can connect you with other parents and caregivers who are experiencing similar struggles.
-See the support groups offered at Penn State Children’s Hospital and nearby areas.
+See the support groups offered at Penn State Health Children’s Hospital and nearby areas.

 Wellness and education

 Our goal is for our patients to thrive after they transition to home care.
 Learn about the classes, programs, and resources we provide to enrich the lives of children and strengthen our community.